standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 |   ├── ig-myguide2
 |   |  ...
 ```
+In this reference guide, we will refer to several directories:

 * **Tooling Directory** - this the directory where the SHR-CLI tooling has been installed.
 Any convenient directory can be used.
-For easy identification, the tooling version number should be included in the directory name.
+For easy identification, we recommend the tooling version number be included in the directory name.
 * **Specification Directory** - this is the top level directory where the input files and are located, usually arranged in sub-folders.
 Any convenient directory can be used.
-If you are using Github to manage your development, this could be where the repository is checked out to your local machine.
+If you are using a source code control system such as Github to manage your development, this could be where the repository is checked out to your local machine.
 * **Namespace Directories** - these directories, located under the Specification Directory, contains CIMPL language files for a single namespace.
 The name of the directory should be prefixed with `ns-` followed by the shortname or acronym of the namespace followed .
 * **IG Directories** - these directories, under the specification directory contain files specific to a given implementation guide.
 There are subdirectories containing the front matter and examples, and individual configuration, content profile, and package list files.
 These files can be specific to a FHIR release, since the same IG could be created using different versions of FHIR.